Matt Freeman: Singing style

 Although Armstrong and Frederiksen are the principal singers in Rancid, Freeman has taken the lead vocal duties in a number of gritty sounding songs through the years, including the songs "Black and Blue", "Rigged on a Fix", "Black Derby Jacket", "Tenderloin" and, "L.A.
 River".
 He is known for possessing a deep and raspy singing voice.
 Freeman was also the primary co-lead vocal for the first Rancid album, before Frederiksen joined the band, with his role subsequently being reduced by choice.

 Gear

-Freeman's main bass is a 1977 Fender Precision he purchased for $400 in 1984.
+Freeman's main bass is a 1977 Fender Precision Bass he purchased for $400 in 1984.
 He generally prefers his instruments to be "players", rather than collector's pieces, because such basses are cheaper and more worn-in.
-Freeman owns multiple basses made in the mid to late-1970s: a Precision Bass from 1974 (and another from 1966), 1977 editions of the Fender Jazz Bass and Rickenbacker 4003, and a 1978 Music Man StingRay.
-When writing songs, Freeman and Armstrong typically use acoustic instruments.
-For this, Freeman favors a Guild B-50 acoustic bass.
+Freeman owns multiple basses made in the mid-1960s to the late-1970s, including a 1974 Precision Bass from 1974, another from 1966, a few 1977 Fender Jazz Bssses, Rickenbacker 4003, and a 1978 Music Man StingRay.
+When writing songs, Freeman and Armstrong typically use acoustic instruments; for this, Freeman favors a Guild B-50 acoustic bass.
 He plays through an Ampeg B-15N amplifier for practices, but as it "does not like pedals", he also uses a Fender Bassman 100T head with a 1x15 cabinet.